Shanaya trained at RADA, representing them at the Sam Wanamaker Festival 2010.

 Her television work includes Doctor Who.
 She recently appeared in Around the World in 80 Days at the St James Theatre and in Great Expectations at the West Yorkshire Playhouse and the UK tour of James Dacre’s A Tale of Two Cities.

-Shanaya has just finished in The White Devil at the Globe and will soon start rehearsing Terror, at the Lyric Hammersmith.
+Shanaya has just finished in The White Devil at the Globe and is now in Terror, at the Lyric Hammersmith.

 Shanaya Rafaat in 'The Terror'